-Beginning Monday, October 5th, the Hawaii State Public Library System (HSPLS) will resume Computer Time access at all library branches statewide, except for Kahului, Liliha and McCully-Moiliili, which are closed for renovation and repair work.
+The Hawaii State Public Library System (HSPLS) offers Computer Time access at all library branches statewide, except for Kahului, Liliha and McCully-Moiliili, which are closed for renovation and repair work.
 Computer Time is also not available at the Hawaii State Library as staff continue to support unemployment processes to support our community.

 Re-opening access to our public computers is part of HSPLS’ phased reopening of library services in concert with the local and State’s phased in reopening of services amid the on-going COVID-19 threat.